cloudshare/CSPythonSDK/README.md

-CloudShare Python SDK API and API cli
+CloudShare Python SDK API and API CLI
 =====================================

 ## Description

-An SDK for developing applications in Python to connect to the CloudShare service using the CloudShare REST API.
-The SDK interfaces to the CloudShare API and tries to present a useful Python API for developers.
+1. An SDK for developing applications in Python to connect to the CloudShare service using the CloudShare REST API.
+2. A CLI (Command Line Interface) executable to communicate with the CloudShare service via Windows machines.

 The SDK includes Python methods for the following API activities: